 I will not apologize for painting such an ugly picture.
 In the real world, things so horrible that we don’t want to imagine them, can and do happen.

 Parents — relax.
-As mentioned in another article a U.S. K-12 School is statistically the safest place your child can be.
+As mentioned in another article a U.S. K-12 School is statistically among the safest place your child can be.

-Since we’ve just demonstrated that the device or tool used to commit a planned atrocity is not causative, but enabling, and there is no also practical or realistic way to eliminate them from the environment, I’ll move on to another possible link in the chain.
+Since we’ve just demonstrated that the device or tool used to commit a planned atrocity is not causative, but enabling, Since there is no also practical or realistic way to eliminate them from the environment, I’ll move on to another possible link in the chain.